-There are three methods to display line number in nano, and they are as follows:
+There are 4 methods to show line numbers in nano, and they are as follows:

 You can directly use the following command to display line numbers in Nano:

-You can press Alt and # or Alt, Shift, and 3 key combinations to display line numbers quickly.
+You can press Alt +Shift + 3 key combinations to display line numbers quickly.

 git clone git://git.savannah.gnu.org/nano.git;cd nano;./autogen.sh;./configure;sudo make install